 #4 – CEMETERY AND MONUMENT COST

-Monuments, headstone and grave markers are the terms used to describe the stone or metal sign used to indicate who is buried in the grave.
+Monuments, headstone and grave markers describe the metal sign or stone which identified the person in the grave.

-Grave markers typically lie flat on the ground and are made with granite or metal.
-Monuments are upright and made of granite or marble often rectangular in shape.
+Grave markers are typically made with granite or metal.
+Monuments are upright and made of marble or granite often rectangular in shape.
 The engraving, delivery, foundation, and installation are all the fees associated with each marker can cost from $500 to $12,000.

 You will still need to consider cemetery expense in your plans whether you choose burial or cremation.